 (i) Bernini: Philosophy of Logic and Mathematics between XIX and XX century, study of Frege’s and Russell’s works; special emphasis is put on the analysis of Frege’s notion of “ungesättigt”, on exploring impredicative consistent reformulations of the Fregean Grundgesetze der Arithmetik, and in developing a theory of facts as denotations of proposition;

 (ii) Cantini: Constructive Operational Set Theory, Axiomatic Theories of Truth, Proof Theory and various techniques, mostly in connection with the Foundations of Mathematics; Philosophy of Mathematics and History of Paradoxes;

 (iii) Castellani: History and Philosophy of Physics, Philosophy of Space and Time, Ontological Aspects of Physical Theories, History and Meaning of Symmetries, Reductionism and Emergence, Structural Realism, Dualities, History and philosophy of String Theory;

 (iv) Minari: Non-classical Logics (intermediate, modal, substructural, many-valued), Algebraic and Relational Semantics, Structural Proof Theory, Cmbinatory Logic and Lambda Calculus, History of logic (e.g. Schröder, Husserl).

-Besides the above topics, post-doc fellows also pursue independent research, such as the issue of ambiguity in Computational Linguistics (Donati), Formal Theories of Truth and Circularity (Bruni).
+Besides the above topics, post-doc and research fellows also pursue independent researches, such as those dealing with the issue of ambiguity in Computational Linguistics (Donati), Formal Theories of Truth and Circularity (Bruni).